ArjenSchwarz/igor/installation/README.md

 ### Lambda

 1. In your AWS Console, create a new Lambda function.
 When asked for a blueprint, skip this (the option is at the bottom).
-2. Provide the name and description to the project, and ensure that the Runtime is set to NodeJS.
+2. Provide the name and description to the project, and ensure that the Runtime is set to Go1.x and the handler is set to `main`.
 3. For the source you can upload the zipfile you just created.
 4. Set the role.
 If you don't have one yet, you can select to create a Basic Execution Role and use that.
 Currently no other permissions are required.
 5. All other settings you can leave at their default values, and you can continue to create the function.